Ignatius Singer: Some Unrecognized Laws of Nature (1897)

-Singer and Berens also collaborated on Some Unrecognized Laws of Nature (1897), published in England by Messrs.
+Singer and Berens also collaborated with Some Unrecognized Laws of Nature (1897), published in England by Messrs.
 John Murray.

-The Dial said of this work that it "offers to the physicist greatly varied interest.
+The magazine The Dial said of this work that it "offers to the physicist greatly varied interest.
 Seldom does one find propositions more clearly enunciated or more concisely and logically discussed.
 Their exhaustive analysis holds attention and forces conclusions as to many of the terms and conventions of modern science, some of which have claimed the highest prerogative..."
-The New Age was reported to have "devoted seven columns of not altogether unfavourable criticism" to the book, claiming "That it propounds a new theory of heat, light, magnetism and electricity".
-The work also received an extensive review in Popular Science for October 1897, which regarded it as "a brave attempt to solve" the "riddle of the universe".
+The magazine The New Age was reported to have "devoted seven columns of not altogether unfavourable criticism" to the book, claiming "That it propounds a new theory of heat, light, magnetism and electricity".
+The work also received an extensive review in the magazine Popular Science for October 1897, which regarded it as "a brave attempt to solve" the "riddle of the universe".
 According to this account, the book proposed the four fundamental physical principles of "persistence, resistance, reciprocity, and equalization".
-It addressed the "forbidden problem" of gravitation, asserting that the gravitational force between two bodies depended not only on their mass and the distance between them (as in the Newtonian description) but also in differences in the "state of excitation" of the bodies.
-A less favourable review in Knowledge (1 April 1898) condemned the book as "bristling with mistaken ideas".
+It addressed the "forbidden problem" of gravitation, asserting that the gravitational force between two bodies depended not only on their mass and the distance between them (as for the Newtonian description) but also in differences in the "state of excitation" of the bodies.
+A less favourable review in the magazine Knowledge (1 April 1898) condemned the book as "bristling with mistaken ideas".

 Australia and New Zealand 1898–1902

 In January 1898 Singer and Michael Flurscheim disembarked at Adelaide on their way to New Zealand, where they intended to settle.
 While in New Zealand Singer and Flurscheim established a factory and a loan society.
-An Ignatius Singer living in Stokes Valley patented a design of milk churn in 1900.
+An Ignatius Singer living in Stokes Valley patented a design for a milk churn in 1900.
 The two men returned to Europe in 1902.

 Later life and death

-Singer worked as analytical chemist to the Bradford Dyers' Association.
+Singer worked as analytical chemist for the Bradford Dyers' Association.

 His paper on "The causes of the progress and retardation of the artificial color industry in England" was published in the Journal of the Society of Dyers and Colorists for May 1910.

 Singer was said to be still "working as a chemist in Bradford" in 1917.
-His death was reported in the Yorkshire Observer of 8 June 1926.
+His death was reported in the newspaper Yorkshire Observer of 8 June 1926.
 He had had one son Louis and one daughter Kathleen.